QingbiaoLi/QingbiaoLi.github.io/_pages/cv.md

 Competition and Awards
 ======
 * 10.2015 - 01.2016: Hyperloop Team Member, Levitation Group
- * Awarded by Space Exploration Technologies Corporation for Subsystem Excellence Award
+ * Awarded by Space Exploration Technologies Corporation for Subsystem Excellence Award [Links](http://www.bbc.co.uk/news/uk-scotland-edinburgh-east-fife-35384238)
+ * Description:
- * It is a conceptual high-speed transportation system competition organized by SpaceX.
+ * Conceptual high-speed transportation system competition organized by SpaceX.
 Hyperloop is incorporating reduced-pressure tubes in which pressurized capsules ride on an air cushion driven by linear induction motors and air compressors.
+ * Duties included:
-I am in the levitation group to design the suspension by Solid Edge and air bearing system simulated by MATLAB and Star-CCM+ for our Hyperloop design. (http://www.bbc.co.uk/news/uk-scotland-edinburgh-east-fife-35384238)
+  * In charge of the levitation group
+  * Design the suspension by Solid Edge and air bearing system
+  * Validate the reliability of the design via simulation in MATLAB and Star-CCM+

 * 09.2013-09.2015: International Student Scholarship
   * Awarded by The University of Edinburgh for £ 2000/year,